mughees-Ilyas/revolut_test/README.md

-# React App for Revolut Test
+# React App for Revolut Test.

 steps to run the project